 That statement is certainly true in today’s business climate.
 You need to be constantly on your toes looking for new and better ways of doing things.

 Technology is moving a light speed, bringing new, better and faster ways to deliver products and services to the consumer.
-If you’re not innovating, you can be sure your competition is.
+If you’re not innovating with specific business goals, you can be sure your competition is.

 More Practical Tips for Entrepreneurs